CARMEC Study

 Who can participate?

-• Outdoor grill connected to a gas line (NOT propane tank)
+(a) Outdoor grill connected to a natural gas line (NOT a propane tank) that is in regular use, such as twice per week

-• Outdoor fireplace or fire pit that is connected to a gas line
+- Outdoor fireplace or fire pit that gets used

 How long does this take?

-All visits will be scheduled with you and occur during Monday to Friday, between 8am and 6pm.
-A responsible resident who is 18 years or older must be present for each visit.
+All visits will be scheduled with you and will occur from Monday to Friday, 8:00 am to 6:00 pm.
+A responsible person who is 18 years or older must be present for each visit.

 What will we measure?

 During the methane measurement visit, our field team will operate your gas appliances and measure methane (CH4) and carbon dioxide (CO2) concentrations using a gas analyzer.
-In addition, they will install a large fan in an exterior doorway and blow air out of your house to measure how much methane is emitted inside.
+They will take photos and collect information about the gas appliances being measured.

-Small monitoring devices will be used to record when gas appliances are used for 2-3 weeks.
-You will also be asked questions about how your gas appliances are used in your home and some basic information about your household.
+Small monitoring devices will be used to record the usage of gas appliances for about 2 months.
+You will also be asked questions about how you use your gas appliances in your home and provide some basic information about your household.

 Why measure methane?